kubesphere/website/content/en/docs/project-user-guide/configuration/secrets.md

 ---
 title: "Secrets"
 keywords: 'KubeSphere, Kubernetes, Secrets'
-description: 'How to create a Secret in KubeSphere.'
+description: 'Learn how to create a Secret in KubeSphere.'
 linkTitle: "Secrets"
 weight: 10410
 ---